By following some of these tips for Everest Base Camp trek, you can be more confident and that will help you collect long-lasting trekking memories.

 Packing Tips for Everest Base Camp Trek

-- You should always pack lightly.
-Don’t aim for more than 10-15 kg.
-Also, you need to be considerate of your Porter’s load as they will journey with you together.
+- Always pack lightly, aiming for no more than 10-15 kg.
+Also, be considerate of your porter’s load as they will journey with you together.

-- Pack a fleece jacket, down jacket, and thermal underwear to fight the cold.
-Also include two or three synthetic T-shirts, long pants, jumper, and light fleece.
+- Pack a fleece jacket, down jacket, and thermal underwear to stay warm.
+Also include two or three synthetic T-shirts, long pants, a jumper, and a light fleece.

-- A good sleeping bag that can withstand -20°C/0°F. A thermal liner is also preferred.
+- Bring a good sleeping bag that can withstand -20°C/0°F. A thermal liner is also preferred.

 - You also need lightly broken-in boots, trekking socks, and sneakers or sandals for evenings.

-- Extra necessities such as sunglasses, raincoat, warm gloves, and a woolen hat.
+- Pack additional necessities such as sunglasses, a raincoat, warm gloves, and a woolen hat.

-- Basic toiletries including hand sanitizers and hand wipes for days when you can’t shower.
+- Bring basic toiletries, including hand sanitizers and hand wipes for days when you cannot shower.

-- A standard first aid kit that includes medication for diarrhea, antibiotics for chest and sinus infection, altitude sickness, decongestants and adhesive bandages for blisters.
+- Carry a standard first aid kit that includes medication for diarrhea, antibiotics for chest and sinus infections, altitude sickness medication, decongestants, and adhesive bandages for blisters.

-- You can bring a book for evenings when you want to lay on the bed and relax.
-A good book will keep you occupied and save you from getting bored during the journey.
+- Bring a book for evenings when you want to relax on the bed.
+A good book will keep you occupied and prevent boredom during the journey.

 - Give yourself an extra day or two in your itinerary.
-You never know when your flight gets delayed due to weather issues.
+You never know when your flight may get delayed due to weather issues.

-- Even if you forget to pack something important, know that you can buy or rent everything in Kathmandu.
+- If you forget to pack something important, know that you can buy or rent everything in Kathmandu.

-- For a seamless journey, make sure to book with a trusted travel agency for your trek.
-A trekking company offers the advantage of having everything arranged for you.
-They will look after airport transfers, accommodation, and porters and/or guides and their insurance.
+- For a seamless journey, book with a trusted travel agency for your trek.
+A trekking company can arrange everything for you, including airport transfers, accommodation and guide and/or porters and their insurance.

-- If the altitude is giving you a headache and keeps getting worse, inform your guide.
-In such a case, it is better to stop ascending.
-In a worse situation descend from where you are.
+- If altitude is giving you a headache that keeps getting worse, inform your guide.
+In such a case, it is better to stop ascending or descend from where you are.

 - Respect the local culture and keep the prayer flags to the right of your path at all times.

 Everest Base Camp trek is a moderate walk in the Khumbu region of Nepal.
-The extreme weather condition and the high altitude is sure to bring many obstacles in your journey.
-So, if you go through these tips for Everest Base Camp trek, you will have much easy trekking in the foothills of the towering snow-covered peaks.
+The extreme weather conditions and high altitude are sure to bring many obstacles to your journey.
+So, if you go through these tips for Everest Base Camp trek, you will have an easier time trekking in the foothills of the towering snow covered high Himalayan peaks.